Propbase-Application/propbase_staking_blockchain/docs/resources.md

     accumulated_rewards: rewards are calculated and summed up whenever user stakes, unstakes and claim rewards.

-    rewards_accumulated_at: timestamp at which accumulated_rewards are calculated.
+    rewards_accumulated_at: timestamp at which accumulated_rewards are last calculated.

     last_staked_time: Last staked time of the user.